 Chardonnay

-Chardonnay is without a doubt the queen of white wine grapes.
-It’s the most planted worldwide, and it has immense versatility.
-Chardonnay can express its terroir like no other.
+Chardonnay is, without a doubt, the queen of white wine grapes.
+It is one of the most widely planted varieties in the world and is renowned for its immense versatility.
+Few grapes express terroir as clearly as Chardonnay.

 The History of the Chardonnay Grape Variety

-Chardonnay gained recognition for the white wines produced with it, prominent since before the Middle Ages, and its role in Champagne, the most prestigious French sparkling wine.
+Chardonnay gained early recognition for the quality of the white wines produced from it, with a presence dating back to before the Middle Ages.
+It also plays a central role in Champagne, France’s most prestigious sparkling wine.

-The queen of white grapes soon travelled along with European explorers to the Americas, South Africa and Australia.
-And today, Chardonnay is planted in every major wine-producing country, often playing a leading role in the countries’ wine industries.
+The variety later spread beyond Europe, travelling with explorers to the Americas, South Africa, and Australia.
+Today, Chardonnay is grown in every major wine-producing country and often plays a leading role in national wine industries.

 Wine Regions